1901212561/PHBS_BlockChain_2019/README.md

 ## Homework 1:ScroogeCoin
 * In this homework, I have implemented the ScroogeCoin, where the central authority Scrooge receives transactions from users.
 In each block, Scrooge will receive a list of transactions, validate the transactions he receives, and publish a list of validated transactions.
 * The homework is uploaded to Homework1_ScroogeCoin.

+## Homework 2:Block Chain
+* In this homework, I have implemented a node that’s part of a block-chain-based distributed consensus protocol.
+My code would receive incoming transactions and blocks and maintain an updated block chain under some assumptions.
+* The homework is uploaded to Homework2_BlockChain.